patrick-llgc/Learning-Deep-Learning/paper_notes/occ3d.md

 tl;dr: Creation of two semantic occupancy prediction datasets, Occ3D-Waymo and Occ3D-nuScenes.

 #### Overall impression
 Occ3D also proposed a pipeline to generate dense occupancy labels, which includes point cloud aggregation, point labeling, and occlusion handling.
+The visibility and occlusion reasoning of the label is the main contribution of the paper.

 It does not have the densification process in [SurroundOcc](surroundocc.md) and [OpenOccupancy](openoccupancy.md), which focused on NuScenes dataset.
 The authors claim that the label is already quite dense even without densification for Waymo dataset, and Poisson Recon leads to inaccurate annotation.